Workplace injuries and the bottom line: indirect incident costs are staggering

 Since EHS and quality personnel are typically preoccupied with different day-to-day concerns than your average director, CEO or CFO, it is important to maintain a strong sense of the bottom line as the business proposal is created.
 Here’s a few critical tips and pitfalls often encountered in the composition and presentation of a business proposal:

-• A focus on software over ROI: While the particular advantages of the software solution under consideration are worth mentioning in the business proposal, it is fundamentally important software details do not distract from the most significant aspect of the proposal: the ROI.
-This is the bottom line a decision-maker will want to see in clear terms.
+• A focus on software over ROI: While the particular advantages of the software solution under consideration are worth mentioning in the business proposal, it is fundamentally important software details do not distract from the most

 To integrate, or not to integrate… Part 2